 Iron is a little harder to get from plant sources because it is not absorbed into the body as well as the iron that comes from animal sources.
-Vegetarians can get the iron they need from cooked dried beans, like kidney beans or chickpeas, baked potatoes with skins, dried fruits (like raisins), whole and enriched grains (like wheat or oats), and leafy green vegetables (like broccoli and kale).
+Vegetarians can get the iron they need from cooked dried beans, like kidney beans or chickpeas, baked potatoes with skins, dried fruits (like raisins), whole and enriched grains (like wheat or oats), iron-fortified cereals and bread, and leafy green vegetables (like broccoli and kale).
 Vitamin C (found in many fruits and veggies) enhances the absorption of iron, while calcium (found in milk and other dairy products) can block iron absorption.

 Vitamin D helps calcium get into your bones.
 Some foods, including calcium-fortified foods, contain vitamin D. But your body can actually make vitamin D when it's exposed to sunlight.
 So whether you eat meat or not, be sure and go outside to play!

 You probably know your body is made up of cells that are so small you can't see them.
 Zinc helps those cells grow.
 It also helps the body heal cuts and scrapes and is important to your body's immune system.
-You can find zinc in legumes (a fancy word for beans, peas, lentils, and peanuts) and nuts.
+You can find zinc in legumes (a fancy word for beans, peas, lentils, and peanuts), whole grains, and nuts.
 However, it's easier for your body to absorb zinc from meat, eggs, and seafood.

 Protein is part of every cell in the body.
 It is needed to maintain bones, muscles, and organs.
 Like iron, it's an important part of hemoglobin, the part of red blood cells that carry oxygen to the body.
 And protein is essential for growth.